roryl23/droneOS/README.md

 ### Logging

 droneOS logs in a very specific format to allow the base station to know the whole state of the system.
-This is useful for debugging, where one could use the logs emitted by the base station to troubleshoot using physics simulations, for example.
-An example of this is provided in `examples/simulation_debugging`.
+This is useful for debugging, where one could use the logs emitted by the base station to troubleshoot.
+This also allows remote debugging of the drone.
+Keep in mind that the debug logging only works when the drone is in WiFi range of the base station.

 Log levels are important.
 Here are the differences:

 * Info: application output for human debugging
 * Debug: output for machine processing

-Logs can be filtered with (jq)[https://jqlang.github.io/jq/download]: `./droneOS | jq .`
+Logs can be filtered with (jq)[https://jqlang.github.io/jq/download]:

+`./droneOS | jq '.[] | select(.level == "Debug")'`

+### Contributing

+Feel free to fork the PR and add plugins for your project.

 #### Raspberry PI GPIO